 Source: Investor Presentation

-Based on expected EPS of $7.03 for 2021 (equal to the 5-year mid-cycle average), the stock is now trading at a P/E of 10.1, which is below our fair value P/E of 12.
-Expansion of the P/E multiple could boost annual returns by 3.5% per year over the next five years.
-Shares also yield 5%, making Phillips 66 a high dividend stock.
+Based on expected EPS of $15.50 for 2022, the stock is now trading at a P/E of 5.9, which is far below our fair value P/E of 12.
+Expansion of the P/E multiple could boost annual returns by 8.3% per year over the next five years.
+Shares also yield 4.2%.

-HollyFrontier was formed with the merger of two independent U.S. refiners, Holly Corporation and Frontier Oil, in 2011.
-The company operates in three segments:
+In March 2022, HollyFrontier (HFC) changed its name to HF Sinclair (DINO) to reflect its acquisition of Sinclair Oil.
+The company was initially formed by the merger of two independent U.S. refiners, Holly Corporation and Frontier Oil, in 2011.
+It operates in three segments:

 - Holly Energy Partners (HEP), a midstream entity